jxmot/tessel-ssh-win/README.md

 Navigate to `C:\Users\USERNAME\.tessel` where `USERNAME` is your current Windows login and select `id_rsa.pub` and click *Open*.
 Then -

-* Fill in the *Host* with Tessel's IP address, this was seen when you ran the `ts wifi` command.
+* Fill in the *Host* with Tessel's IP address, this was seen when you ran the `t2 wifi` command.
-* Then in the *Comments* field add `Tessel-xxxxxxxxxxxx`, this was also seen when you ran the `ts wifi` command.
+* Then in the *Comments* field add `Tessel-xxxxxxxxxxxx`, this was also seen when you ran the `t2 wifi` command.

 ![bitvise-hostkeymgr import key](./mdimg/bv-5b.png)